Web Content Display

 New!
 White Goods Cost Overrun Grants- Cycle of Events

 White goods cost overrun grants are awarded biannually.
 One cycle runs from January-June the other runs from July-December.
 White goods tax distributions are issued from the NC Dept. of Revenue about 45 days after the end of the fiscal quarter- February 15th, May 15th, August 15th and November 15th.
-Please do not send in grant applications until the NC Dept. of Revenue has issued the last distribution for that cycle.
+Counties may submit their grant applications as soon as they wish after the annoucement for the grant period is sent but before the deadline.

 January 15th- White goods cost overrun grants announcement sent out to counties for July-December time period.